yokkm/Bangkok_AirQuality/README.md

 yokkm

-* pollutionScrape.py - Only for Scraping data from Berkeley Earth website
+* pollutionScrape.py - Only for Scraping data from Berkeley Earth website (All data were collect on 21/01/2020 3.00PM)
+* pollutiondata.zip - contains all .txt file (22 provinces- BKK and its neighborhood)